New Student – Services and Information

 Any questions regarding the HIPAA training module should call the Rutgers Office of Enterprise Risk Management, Ethics, and Compliance @ 973-972- 8093.

 All new students are required to complete the SHP Academic Integrity training module before the first day of their first semester (please note specific programs may have earlier deadlines which must be followed).
-The module can be found once logged into Moodle or Canvas.
-You can self-enroll in Canvas.

 Please email firstname.lastname@example.org if you you have questions.